virtual-labs/exp-file-format-converter-au/experiment/theory.md

 The FASTQ format is also a text-based format to represent nucleotide sequences, but also contains the corresponding quality of each nucleotide.
 It is the standard for storing the output of high-throughput sequencing instruments such as the Illumina machines.
 An example sequence in FASTQ format:

-@SEQ_ID <br>
+@SEQ_ID
-GATTTGGGGTTCAAAGCAGTATCGATCAAATAGTAAATCCATTTGTTCAACTCACAGTTT <br>
+GATTTGGGGTTCAAAGCAGTATCGATCAAATAGTAAATCCATTTGTTCAACTCACAGTTT
-\+<br>
+\+
 !''*((((***+))%%%++)(%%%%).1***-+*''))**55CCF>>>>>>CCCCCCC65

-A FASTQ file uses four lines per sequence:<br>
+A FASTQ file uses four lines per sequence:

-      •	Line 1 begins with a '@' character and is followed by a sequence identifier and an optional description (like a FASTA title line).<br>
+      •	Line 1 begins with a '@' character and is followed by a sequence identifier and an optional description (like a FASTA title line).

-      •	Line 2 is the raw sequence.<br>
+      •	Line 2 is the raw sequence.

-      •	Line 3 begins with a '+' character and is optionally followed by the same sequence identifier (and any description) again.<br>
+      •	Line 3 begins with a '+' character and is optionally followed by the same sequence identifier (and any description) again.

-      •	Line 4 encodes the quality values for the sequence in Line 2 and must contain the same number of symbols as in the sequence.<br>
+      •	Line 4 encodes the quality values for the sequence in Line 2 and must contain the same number of symbols as in the sequence.

 &nbsp;
 &nbsp;